Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Threats to validity

-First, our literature review was not systematic.
-We did not define any inclusion or exclusion criteria in advance.
-We reviewed the work that we were aware of and searched for more prior work on the Google search engine using related keywords, such as architecture framework, viewpoint, and machine learning.
-Second, our interviewees were interviewed through online video meetings in various settings (including different interviewers).
-Moreover, not all interview discussion topics and questions were the same.
+First, not all interview discussion topics and questions were the same.
 We deliberately matched the topics and questions to the experts' backgrounds and fields of expertise.
 Also, the expert interviews had various durations (30-60 minutes).
-The different settings might have affected the achieved results through the interviews.
-Last but not least, the survey questionnaire was not validated.
-Ideally, one should have selected a small number of participants in an initial validation phase and then conducted the main study using the validated questionnaire.
-To mitigate the risks, we consulted the experts in the first round of interviews to find the right questions.
+The different settings might have affected the results achieved through the interviews.